rach-j/money-dashboard-budgeting-web-app/README.md

 * Ruby
 * PostgreSQL

 These can be downloaded online.
-Installation depends on your operating system but there are plenty of resources online to explain how to do this.
+Installation depends on your operating system but there are plenty of resources online that explain how to do this.

 ### To run

 * Install bundler: `$ gem install bundler`
 * Download this project (this can be done using the command `$git clone https://github.com/rach-j/money-dashboard-budgeting-web-app.git`)
-* * Install project gems: `$ bundler install`
+* Install project gems: `$ bundler install`
 * Create a database: `$ createdb spending`
-* Set up tables in the database: `$ psql -d spending -f db/speending.sql`
+* Set up tables in the database: `$ psql -d spending -f db/spending.sql`
 * Seed database with some data: `$ ruby db/seeds.rb`
 * Run app: `$ ruby app.rb`